mit-crpg/OpenMOC/docs/source/developers.rst

 - **Lulu Li** (@lilulu) is a PhD candidate in the NSE Department and has been involved with OpenMOC with her fellow grad students from the start.
 She developed physics-based multi-grid acceleration methods for OpenMOC, and is currently focusing on solving the 3D MOC problem.

-* **Nathan Gibson** (@ngibson14) has been a member of the OpenMOC development team since the fall of 2013 and is a Ph.D. candidate in the NSE Department at MIT.
+* **Nathan Gibson** (@PrezNattyGibbs) has been a member of the OpenMOC development team since the fall of 2013 and is a Ph.D. candidate in the NSE Department at MIT.
 His research focuses on using ultrafine energy discretization to account for self-shielding effects.
 He is implementing these methods as well as legacy self-shielding methods into OpenMOC.

-- **Robert Sloan** (@varomodt)

-* **Prof. Benoit Forget** is Associate Professor of Nuclear Science and Engineering at MIT.
+- **Prof. Benoit Forget** is Associate Professor of Nuclear Science and Engineering at MIT.
 He leads research in a variety of reactor physics topics ranging from deterministic to stochastic methods and is a leading advisor for the OpenMOC development team.

-- **Prof. Kord Smith** is the Korea Electric Power Company (KEPCO) Professor of the Practice of Nuclear Science and Engineering at MIT.
+* **Prof. Kord Smith** is the Korea Electric Power Company (KEPCO) Professor of the Practice of Nuclear Science and Engineering at MIT.
 He is Chief Scientist for the DOE’s Office of Science, Center for Exascale Simulation of Advanced Reactors (CESAR), and a leading advisor for the OpenMOC development team.

 `Argonne National Laboratory`_
 ------------------------------